All rules according to most recent Little League Rules and Regulations.

 Pitching mound: approximately 30 feet from home plate.

 Balls and strikes: balls and strikes are not called.
 Manager must encourage their players to hit the ball.
-After five (5) missed swings by a batter, a tee should be placed on the plate, and the player will hit off a tee.
-If a player wishes to hit off the tee from the beginning of their at-bat rather than face coach-pitch, the player may elect to do so.
+After five (5) missed swings by a batter, an offensive coach should assist the player in hitting the ball.
 Remember this is an instructional league give the kids a chance to hit the ball.
 Excess pitches and swings without hitting the ball discourages the batter and the fielders.

 Catchers: try to develop at least two per team.
 Remember as the little leaguer grows the catcher takes on an importance equal to the pitcher.
 You will need more than one catcher because 6 innings is too long for one player to catch in the warm weather.
 Teach catchers (all players) to avoid turning away from the ball exposing head, shoulders and ribs at an angle where equipment does not protect them.